wittawatj/pelican_blog/content/riesz_representation.md

 can be written as $Lf=\left\langle f,g\right\rangle _{\mathcal{F}}$
 for a unique $g\in\mathcal{F}$.

-Proof.
+*Proof*.
 Assume that the linear functional $L$ is continuous.
 For the edge case where $Lf=0$ for all $f$, this is trivial because $Lf=\left\langle f,0\right\rangle $, so $g=0$.
 If not, we know that the null space of $L$ i.e., $N=\{f\mid Lf=0\}=L^{-1}\left(\{0\}\right)$ is closed because a continuous operator maps a closed set to a closed